FredHappyface/Android.FHCode/README.md

 - Syntax highlighting for Java, XML, Python using regex
 - 4 Themes: Light, Dark, Black, Auto
 - Configurable text size
+- Launcher Shortcuts for Settings, About, New File

 ## Screenshots